pvmm/hitbasic/docs/Dim.md

 Dim name, surname, address As String, year, month, day As Integer
 ```

+In both previous cases, since multiple variables are being defined with a single type, it isn't possible to assign a starting value to the variables.

 ## Arrays

 If you follow the variable name with parentheses, it means you are declaring an array.
-Arrays in HitBasic and MSX-BASIC can have up to 3 dimensions.
+Arrays can have up to 3 dimensions.
 The bounds list is composed by each dimension's bounds, separated by commas (,), like this:

 ```vb
 Dim a(1 To 20, 1 To 10) As Double